microsoft/ODBC-Specification/ODBC 4.0.md

 For Inserts and Updates, the returned values are the values of the affected rows following the insert or update operation.
 For delete operations, the returned values represent the values of the rows at the time they were deleted.

+If no rows are affected by the statement, an empty result is returned.

 For example, the following statement returns a table containing the columns named "OrderId", "Item" and "Total" of a newly inserted row:

 > {return OrderId, Item, Total from 'INSERT INTO Orders(Item, Price, Quantity) VALUES (''San Juan Islands Map'',24,2)'}